 The site was donated to the village of Leetonia for a park in 1982, and, in 1986, the village council appointed a commission to transform the area into a park.
 In August 2014, the village had to close the park because of hazardous conditions.
 They are looking for ways to deal with the hazards, and reopen the park.

 Extensions of the ride

-The next segmnt to the north along the Great Ohio Lake to River Greenway is the Mill Creek Metroparks Bikeway which is a little over 6 miles away.
+The next segmnt to the north along the Great Ohio Lake to River Greenway is the Mill Creek Metroparks Bikeway (page 103) which is a little over 6 miles away.